 So On The Rampage shifts back to the world we actually live in.

 Because what is happening right now is not ideological conflict.
+It is ideological identity theft.

 Let’s be very precise.